 Maple Syrup – The Best Choice For Fenugreek Substitute

 Because it is in liquid form, its taste will fade quickly when cooked.
 The thickness of Maple Syrup also gives the proper texture to the meal that fenugreek is renowned for.
+And the possibility of maple syrup spoiling is quite low, especially if you know the proper way to store it.

 You should only add a modest amount of Maple Syrup because it tastes sweeter than fenugreek so if you put too much, the dish will be overbalanced.
 Use about half the amount of Maple Syrup to substitute the amount of fenugreek in the recipe.